 Get the Tata Capital App to apply for Loans & manage your account.
 Download Now

-Tata Capital > Blog > Loan for Vehicle > Understanding GST Implications on the Sale of Used Car
+Tata Capital > Blog > Loan for Vehicle > GST on Sale of Old Car: Complete Guide for Used and Second Hand Car Sale in India

 Loan for Vehicle